Art and words wrapped in books, zines and passe-partouts. Fanzineist is an art book and zine fair that offers more than you might think.

 - Large exhibition area

-- Workshops, music & more
+- Art, workshops, music & more too

 - See also:

-Art in print, and more
+Art in print & more

 Billed as an art book and zine fair, Fanzineist actually forms a wider contemporary art and music event.